We may earn money or products from the companies mentioned in this post.

 A few years back our neighbour updated his bathroom and he offered us the old bath.
 I have to admit he did look rather amazed when we said we would take it (as was I!).
 The bath was added to the vegetable patch as an additional raised bed for our children to plant flowers in.
 However, after clearing some trees and bushes, and a lack of interest from the children, we decided that the bath needed to move on.

-Over the years I have seen baths converted into chairs.
-My husband kindly took the project on – a perfect chance to try out his new angle grinder!
+Over the years I have seen upcycled baths often converted into chairs.
+My husband kindly took the upcycled bath chair project on – a perfect chance to try out his new angle grinder!

 So if you fancy having a go at making your own bath chair here’s how we approached it.